 - Nausea and possibly vomiting

 However, a vestibular migraine goes beyond these symptoms and adds symptoms that are connected to the body’s balance system.
-These additional symptoms may include:
+In addition, these symptoms may also be present:

 - Vertigo – a false sensation of movement